Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 Here are 10 great Productivity Tips that can help you achieve more.

-Try each tactic with utmost dedication and see which one works for you.
+Try each tactic with the utmost dedication and see which one works for you.
 Once you find the right strategy, stick to it.
 Don’t try to fix what’s not broken.

-1. Eliminate The Noise
+1. Cut The Noise

 There’s tons of noise when you start a company.
 It keeps on getting louder.